California Statewide Study of People Experiencing Homelessness: All Related Resources

 June 20, 2023

 Public policy and common perception have long tied the road to homelessness with mental illness and drug addiction.
 But a new study—the largest and most comprehensive investigation of California’s homeless population in decades—found another cause is propelling much of the crisis on our streets: the precarious poverty of the working poor, especially Black and brown seniors.
-“These are old people losing housing,” said Margot Kushel, MD, the lead investigator on the study, done at the request of state health officials.
+“These are old people losing housing,” said Margot Kushel, MD, the lead investigator on the study and the director of the UCSF Benioff Homelessness and Housing Initiative.

 Read the Full Article